google/playground-elements/README.md

 The following [CSS shadow
 parts](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) are exported,
-into which you can insert additional style rules not covered by the above CSS custom properties.
+which you can style with additional rules not covered by the above CSS custom properties.

 | Part name                                   | Exported by      | Description                                  |
 | ------------------------------------------- | ---------------- | -------------------------------------------- |